zeek/zeek/doc/scripting/index.rst

 and informing an outside entity of workings and data internal to the namespace, we use an ``export`` block.
-First we need to inform Bro that we are going to be adding another Log Stream by adding a value to the :bro:id:`Log::ID` enumerable.
+First we need to inform Bro that we are going to be adding another Log Stream by adding a value to the :bro:type:`Log::ID` enumerable.
 In line 3 of the script, we append the value ``LOG`` to the ``Log::ID`` enumerable, however due to this being in an export block the value appended to ``Log::ID`` is actually ``Factor::Log``.
 Next, we need to define the name and value pairs